Lake Area Technical College Awarded Military Friendly Schools ® Recognition

-September 17, 2012 Watertown, SD – Lake Area Tech has been named for the third consecutive year to the coveted Military Friendly Schools ® list.
+September 17, 2012 Watertown, SD – Lake Area Technical College has been named for the third consecutive year to the coveted Military Friendly Schools ® list.
 The 2013 Military Friendly Schools ® list honors the top 15 percent of colleges, universities and trade schools that are doing the most to embrace America’s military service members, veterans, and spouses as students and ensure their success on campus.

-“Inclusion on the 2013 list of Military Friendly Schools ® shows Lake Area Tech’s commitment to providing a supportive environment for military students,” said Sean Collins, Director for G.I.
+“Inclusion on the 2013 list of Military Friendly Schools ® shows Lake Area Technical College’s commitment to providing a supportive environment for military students,” said Sean Collins, Director for G.I.
 Jobs and Vice President at Victory Media.
 “As interest in education grows we’re thrilled to provide the military community with transparent, world-class resources to assist in their search for schools,” said Sean Collins.

 The Military Friendly Schools ® media and website, found at www.militaryfriendlyschools.com, feature the list, interactive tools and search functionality to help military students find the best school to suit their unique needs and preferences.
 The colleges and universities on this year’s list exhibit leading practices in the recruitment and retention of students with military experience.